 Although it is essential when a subcontractor is filing a mechanics lien, sending a pre-lien notice does not mean a mechanics lien has to be filed.
 Sending the pre-lien notice letter is often enough to prompt payment and resolve the issue.
 In other words, you might only have to send a pre-lien notice letter to get paid.

 Who has to file one and why?

-Subcontractors, sub-subcontractors, and material suppliers are required to send a pre-lien notice letter to the General Contractor and Property Owner to rightfully file a mechanics lien.
+Subcontractors, sub-subcontractors, licensed design professionals, and material suppliers are required to send a pre-lien notice letter to the General Contractor and Property Owner to rightfully file a mechanics lien.
 Although General Contractors can also send a pre-lien notice letter to a property owner, they are not required to.

 - Project information: Project owner, name of the project, common address (or legal property description), and county where the project is located.

 - For subcontractors: Name (or company name) and mailing address of the General (Prime or Original) Contractor.

 - For sub-subcontractors: Although not required under Texas Construction Law, it is preferred to have the name and mailing address of all Subcontractors involved in the contract chain.

 - Work: Invoice dates, description of the unpaid work performed, and the amount owed for each individual month.

 Other pre-lien notice rules